Scott Budnick (soccer): Professional

 In 1993, Budnick played for the Richmond Kickers in the USISL.
 In 1994, he played for the expansion Hampton Roads Hurricanes in 1994.
 In 1995, he pursued an overseas career with SSV Vorsfelde in Germany.
 In February 1996, the Tampa Bay Mutiny selected Budnick in the 14th round (137th overall) of the 1996 MLS Inaugural Player Draft.
 He spent two seasons with the Mutiny, playing thirteen regular season games.
 In 1998, the Miami Fusion selected him in the second round of the Expansion Draft.
 He played three games in 1998, but spent the entire 1999 season on the injured list.
 The Fusion waived him in February 2000 and he was picked up by the New England Revolution, but was released in the pre-season.

 International

 Budnick played several games with the United States U-20 men's national soccer team in 1989 and 1990 as a backup to Kasey Keller.

 Coach

 Budnick has worked as an assistant coach with Assumption High School.
 In 2009, the Louisville Lightning of the Professional Arena Soccer League hired Budnick as its head coach.
 He held the position for one season, winning Coach of the Year honors.
 He returned briefly in 2011 to coach the Lightning.
-Also began coaching at Trinity High School as a goalkeeper coach starting in 2015 and is still coaching there now.
+He also began coaching at Trinity High School as a goalkeeper coach starting in 2015 and is still coaching there now.